Anglebase/Cup/docs/cup.md

 ## Plugins

 Cup determines which plugin to call based on the `project. type` field in the project configuration file.
 The plugin mechanism of Cup allows users to customize builder plugins, and Cup retrieves the `$HOME/.cup/plugins` directory and loads them when used.
-Cup has four built-in plugins: `binary`, `static`, `shared`, and `module`, which are used to generate executable programs, static libraries, dynamic libraries, and module libraries(plugins).
+Cup has five built-in plugins: `binary`, `static`, `shared`, `module` and `interface`, which are used to generate executable programs, static libraries, dynamic libraries, module libraries(plugins) and interface libraries(without source files) respectively.
 ### API

 The plugin must implement the following interfaces: